magento/devdocs/guides/v2.1/cloud/live/sens-data-initial.md

 8. Click **Save Config**.

 ### Delete config.local.php on the integration server
-Before you can create a new `config.local.php` on the integration server, you must delete the existing one becuase we don't overwrite an existing file.
+Before you can create a new `config.local.php` on the integration server, you must delete the existing one because we don't overwrite an existing file.

 To delete `config.local.php`: